microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 > Therefore, if all you do is simply remove the hat (\^) in the function declaration, you produce working, but unnecessarily slower code.

-> Pass a C++/WinRT type by const reference avoids the copy, which eliminates the AddRef and Release calls.
+> Passing a C++/WinRT type by const reference avoids the copy, which eliminates the AddRef and Release calls.

 Variable and Field references
 -----------------------------